EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-diagnostics.md

     - Command: `evernode config resources <ram> <swap> <disk> <instance count>`
     - Arguments are optional, You can pass `0` if you don't want to change
     - Example:
-      - Run `evernode config resources 0 0 0 5` it'll fix your instances.
+      - Run `evernode config resources 0 0 0 6` it'll fix your instances.
-      - Then if you want, you can change it back to 6 by running `evernode config resources 0 0 0 6`

 ## 13. Stuck installation
 - If your installation is stuck on `Checking server wss:\\....` this could indicate you have some broken package dependencies.